 Are you trying to make handmade gifts this year?
 Would you rather use green, organic materials that are practically begging to be turned into natural crafts?
 Here’s a collection of upcycled gifts from the garden for your homemade Christmas this year.
 Bonus: we’ve included a video and text tutorial of how to make your own grape vine garland, or swag, for gifting or decorating your own porch or hearth this holiday season.

-Don’t let winter sneak up on you this year in the raised bed garden!
+What do you plant in the raised bed garden in fall?
+Can you grow in raised beds in winter?
 Use this list of raised bed garden tasks for fall and winter to keep yourself organized and ready for next year’s garden.
 Continue reading “Raised Garden Beds: What To Do in Fall and Winter”

 I’m like you – I love growing my own food, but I’m always pressed for time.
 I also love natural systems and rich soil, and no-till gardening creates both.
 So, how do we combine our love of home-grown foods with our commitment to no-till gardening, while honoring our real-life time constraints?
 We garden smarter, that’s how.